gleitej/Paddle-Project/README.md

 `"mongoURI"` is the database that this application is configured to use.
 You can create your own account and database following this link [mongoDB Atlas](https://www.mongodb.com/cloud/atlas)

+`"jtSecret"` is used to sign JWT tokens in the authentication process.
+The value can be any string of your choosing.

 ## User Roles
 This document descrides the different authorization roles present in this application